Hungarian New Zealanders

-Hungarian New Zealanders (új-zélandi magyarok) are people who have migrated from Hungary to New Zealand, and their descendants, if they choose to identify as such.
+Hungarian New Zealanders (új-zélandi magyarok) are people who have migrated from Hungary to New Zealand, and their descendants, if they choose to identify as such, as well as any people of Hungarian ethnicity who have migrated to New Zealand.
 Hungarian New Zealanders constitute a small minority of New Zealand's population.
 In the 2001 census in New Zealand, when asked to indicate their ethnic identity, 894 New Zealanders described themselves as "Hungarian", altogether 1,191 spoke Hungarian and 987 stated they were born in Hungary.
 In 2006, 1,476 people spoke Hungarian.
+In 2023, the number of people who identified with the hungarian ethnic group was 1,788 individuals.

 History

 19th century

 Hungarians began to emigrate to New Zealand in the middle of the 19th century, but this was not a permanent settling.
 After the Hungarian Revolution in 1848 small groups arrived from Hungary, but also they travelled forward.
 In the 1860s there was a gold rush in Otago, again small groups arrived in New Zealand.
 One of them, Zsigmond Vékey, a lawyer became the journalist of Otago Daily Times.
 Later he went back to Hungary.
 The first permanent settlers came between 1872 and 1876, and some people later in the 19th century.